lingtalfi/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Classes/ResourceHasTagApi/updateResourceHasTag.md

-ResourceHasTagApi::updateResourceHasTag — Updates the resourceHasTag row.
+ResourceHasTagApi::updateResourceHasTag — Updates the resource has tag row.